Jon Sobrino: Vatican notification

 Because of the theological positions he took in his works, Sobrino was the subject of a theological notification; a critique statement and an admonishment by the Vatican and the Congregation for the Doctrine of the Faith in March 2007.

 The congregation declared that Sobrino placed too great an emphasis on the human nature of Jesus Christ, downplaying Jesus' divine nature, and that his "works contain propositions which are either erroneous or dangerous and may cause harm to the faithful."

 While certain of his teachings were declared false, the congregation did not condemn or censure him, or prohibit him from teaching or lecturing.
-However, Federico Lombardi at the Vatican Press Office hinted at the possibility that his bishop or superior in the Jesuit order might choose to take action.
+However, his fellow Jesuit priest Federico Lombardi at the Vatican Press Office hinted at the possibility that his bishop or superior in the order might choose to take action.
+Archbishop Fernando Sáenz Lacalle of San Salvador reportedly proceeded to bar Sobrino from teaching at Catholic institutions or publishing.

 The congregation emphasized in the notification that it was issued as part of its service "to the people of God, and particularly to the simple and poorest members of the Church."
 They emphasized the people's "right to know the truth ... about Christ" and therefore their corresponding duty to intervene.
-The notification was premised on Benedict XVI's teaching that "the first poverty among people is not to know Christ."
+The notification was premised on Pope Benedict XVI's teaching that "the first poverty among people is not to know Christ."

-According to the Notification, Sobrino's erroneous propositions concerned: "1) the methodological presuppositions on which the Author bases his theological reflection, 2) the Divinity of Jesus Christ, 3) the Incarnation of the Son of God, 4) the relationship between Jesus Christ and the Kingdom of God, 5) the Self-consciousness of Jesus, and 6) the salvific value of his Death."
+According to the notification, Sobrino's erroneous propositions concerned: "1) the methodological presuppositions on which the Author bases his theological reflection, 2) the Divinity of Jesus Christ, 3) the Incarnation of the Son of God, 4) the relationship between Jesus Christ and the Kingdom of God, 5) the Self-consciousness of Jesus, and 6) the salvific value of his Death."